 There is a weekly pass you can purchase for $25 NZD per person that allows you to stay at select DOC campsites for free.
 It is valid for 7 consecutive days.
 If you stay at 2 participating DOC sites in the week, the pass will pay for itself.
 And if you stay at more DOC sites, you’ll save some money!

-You can purchase the physical pass through some campervan rental companies, or you can buy the online version on Rankers.
-(You will need to print it.)
+You can purchase the physical pass through some campervan rental companies or online.

 But read this carefully: Not all DOC sites are covered in this pass.
 We were under the impression that this pass covered all DOC sites, but were approached by a (very friendly) ranger who told us this was not the case.
 He gave us a list of all the sites covered in the pass, and as it turns out, some regions don’t have many options.
 So before going ahead and buying the pass, look at your route and make sure there are enough approved DOC sites that the pass makes sense.